Klortiz/cse15l-lab-reports/lab4.md

 Last but not least, I typed `git push` to conclude this report for good.
 ![image](https://user-images.githubusercontent.com/122419405/221389246-0628c06b-9a43-4637-aa95-539fadf09d48.png)
+> `git push` updates the changes to the actual fork in github.
+No real changes have been made until you `git push`.

 ## Bonus) - Double check your work.
 If we go to your fork page, you should see the changes display almost instantly.
-To find it, click on the file we edited `ListExamples.java` in github.
+To find it, click on the file we edited (`ListExamples.java`) in github.
 ![image](https://user-images.githubusercontent.com/122419405/221389318-85a5711c-d4f8-4a52-b161-0ac4bb093fb4.png)

 Then click on `History`